TomasBaubllys/snakeuino/readme.md

 2. The joysticks "press down" button connected to D2 pin triggers the interrupt to call the function void button_pressed() which sets the flag to either pause/continue the game or reset the game if the game was lost.

 ## Timer interrupt
 The timer interrupt is used to update and render the game, this allows the main loop to be non-blocking and allow for multiple user inputs between frames, which makes the game feel more responsive.
-The timer interrupt is set as shown bellow:
+The timer interrupt is set as shown below:

 Since, Arduino Uno R3 CPU operates on 16Mhz frequency, we can use that to limit the fps, so we can use a 64 prescaler, set the OCR1A register to 17500, and set the timer1 to CTC mode.